-Entergy's operating companies are proposing a \$15 billion long-term plan to help reduce restoration costs and disruption risks from major storms The proposed plan could lower Gulf region risk by 55%.
+Entergy's operating companies are working with regulators to improve the power grid through our long-term plans to help reduce restoration costs and disruption risks from major storms.
+These plans will help position the Gulf South region for further business investment while maintaining our cost competitiveness.